+Electronic Checks.
-2.6.1.5.4 Some examples of suitable electronic sources of information are set out below:

-- An electronic search of the Electoral Register (is not to be used as a sole identity and address check); - Access to internal or external account database; and - An electronic search of public records where available. - 2.6.1.5.5 Application the above process and procedures will assist financial institutions to guard against impersonation, invented-identities and the use of false address.
-However, if the applicant is a non-face to face person, one or more additional measures must be undertaken for re-assurance.

-2.6.1.5.6 "Financial Exclusion" For the socially but financially disadvantaged Applicants Resident in Nigeria to identify themselves.
-In circumstances where they cannot reasonably do so, the internal procedures of the financial institutions must make allowance for such persons by way of providing appropriate advice to staff on how the identities of such group of persons can be confirmed and what checks should be made under these exceptional circumstances.
+- 2.6.1.5.4.
+Some examples of suitable electronic sources of information are set out below: - · An electronic search of the Electoral Register (is not to be used as a sole identity and address check); - · Access to internal or external account database; and - An electronic search of public records where available. - 2.6.1.5.5.
+Application of the above process and procedures will assist financial institutions to guard against impersonation, invented-identities and the use of false address.
+However, if the applicant is a non-face to face person, one or more additional measures must be undertaken for re-assurance. - 2.6.1.5.6.
+"Financial Exclusion" For the socially and/or financially disadvantaged Applicants Resident in Nigeria. - 2.6.1.5.7.
+Access to basic banking facilities and other financial services is a necessary requirement for most adults.
+It is important therefore that the socially-and/or-financially disadvantaged should not be precluded from opening accounts or obtaining other financial services merely because they do not possess evidence to identify themselves.
+In circumstances where they cannot reasonably do so, the internal procedures of the financial institutians must make allowance for such persons by way of providing appropriate advice to staff on how the identities of such group of persons can be confirmed and what checks should be made under these exceptional circumstances. - 2.6.1.5.8.
+Where a financial institution has reasonable grounds to conclude that an individual client is not able to produce the detailed evidence of his identity and cannot reasonably be expected to do so, the institution may aecept as identification evidence a letter or statement from a person in a position of responsibility such as solicitors, doctors, ministers of religion and teachers who know the client, confirming that the client is who he says he is, and to confirm his permanent address. - 2.6.1.5.9.
+When a financial institution has decided to treat a client as "financially excluded", it is required to record the reasons for doing so along with the account opening documents.
+Returns should then be rendered to the CBN and NFIU quorterly on this category of customers.

-2.6.1.5.7 Access to basic banking facilities and other financial services is a necessary requirement for most adults.
-It is important therefore that the socially-but-financially disadvantaged should not be precluded from opening accounts or obtaining other financial services merely because they do not possess evidence